We have collected an extensive list of some of the most commonly used terms and acronyms within the

 network, originally simple text based messages of limited character

-length but has evolved to refer to any form of message or image content
+length but have evolved to refer to any form of message or image content

 delivered through the mobile phone network.